Dr Steven J. Thomson

 Quickly discover relevant content by filtering publications.

-(2022).
+(2024).
 Local integrals of motion and the stability of many-body localisation in Wannier-Stark potentials.
-In arXiv preprint.
+In Physical Review B.

 (2022).
 Are fast scramblers good thermal baths?.
 In arXiv preprint.